vibhordubey333/Kubernetes/ReadMe.md

 **Pods:** A pod is effectively a unit of work.
 It is a way to describe a series of containers, the volumes they might share, and interconnections that those containers within the pod may need.
 You can have a pod that has a single container in it (or more than one container).
 Pods are flexible, too: Update one and it becomes version two, and version one is taken out, giving you a rolling update.
 As Jason spells out, "It gives us a way to say, 'I always want to have three and still be able to migrate an application live from one version to another version without having downtime.'

-**Service:** Kubernetes "has a concept of a service," Jason says.
-"It can be thought of as like a load balancer for pods.
+**Service:** It can be thought of as like a load balancer for pods.
 It knows which pods are alive, healthy, and ready to respond so that when we try to access whatever pod we want to get to instead of to connect to the deployment and getting the one we get, and then always asking that pod for work."

 **Ingress:** This works with the service to make sure everything ends up in the right place.
 Ingress can also provide load balancing.